Skip to main content

 90 seconds.
 Full speed.

-• Uptime since December: 99.2%
+Uptime since DecemberN/A99.2%

 What I Didn’t Cover Here

-There’s more in the full system I use daily: hooks that run Gate 1 automatically after every file write (no manual step), subagents routing cheap tasks to smaller models (44% cost reduction), agent teams for parallel feature development, checkpointing for safe architectural experiments, and MCP servers giving Claude direct access to the live database for debugging.
+The full advanced system is in the Claude Code Guide: Advanced Edition.
+It includes hooks that run Gate 1 automatically after every file write (no manual step), subagents routing cheap tasks to smaller models (44% cost reduction with progressive context loading), agent teams for parallel feature development, checkpointing for safe architectural experiments, and MCP servers giving Claude direct access to the live database for debugging.
+You need the foundation before the advanced layer is useful.

 If this case study was useful, the best thing you can do is send it to one developer still burning money using Claude Code without a system.